 Factor Comments Life safety during an earthquake Lateral spreading damage to buildings is the main life safety concern related to liquefaction.
 While there were no deaths caused by lateral spreading in the 2010 - 2011 Canterbury Earthquakes, this was more a matter of good luck rather than good design - if the shaking had been stronger or longer then building collapse could have occurred.
 Habitability in the days and weeks after an earthquake If buildings are severely damaged, it may not be possible to use them after the earthquake so people would need alternative accommodation.
 Damage to electricity, water supply, stormwater and sewer networks would also impact on habitability, potentially for many months (or longer) after the earthquake.
 These issues could be worsened if earthquake damage cuts off the only road in and out of the town.
 Long term recovery after an earthquake While it is the most severe damage which often attracts most attention immediately after an earthquake, a more significant issue for long term recovery can sometimes be the minor and moderate damage (as it can be much more extensive).
-While it may be possible to continue living with this damage until it is eventually repaired, there can be far-reaching economic, social and environmental consequences.
-Other hazards Some locations may also be exposed to other hazards (e.g. flood) and cascading hazards (e.g. liquefaction settlement leaves building more flood-prone).
+While it may be possible to continue living with this damage until it is eventually repaired, there can be far-reaching economic, social, and environmental consequences.
+Other hazards Some locations may also be exposed to other hazards (e.g., flood) and cascading hazards (e.g., liquefaction settlement leaves buildings more flood-prone).
 Building Act All building work must comply with the Building Code regardless of whether a building consent is required, and irrespective of whether it is to construct a new building or to repair or alter an existing building.
 In the case of alterations or repairs it is only the new work that must comply with the current Building Code.
 If existing parts of the building do not comply, then the main requirement (with some exceptions) is that the alterations or repairs do not result in the building complying with the Building Code to a lesser extent than before.
-The Building Act requires councils to refuse building consent if the land is likely to be subject to natural hazards, unless adequate steps are taken to protect against the hazard.
+The Building Act requires councils to refuse building consent if the land is likely to be subject to natural hazards unless adequate steps are taken to protect against the hazard.
 However, the Act provides a specific list of hazards that this applies to, and it is unclear whether this includes earthquakes and liquefaction.
-Nonetheless, it is useful to note that the test of whether a hazard is considered "likely" has been defined as a "100 year" event (which has a 40% chance of occurring over the next 50 years).
-Building Code minimum requirements For most "normal" buildings (and other structures) the Building Code mandates minimum acceptable performance for two earthquake scenarios: The Serviceability Limit State (SLS) is assessed for "25 year" earthquake shaking levels (a 90% chance of occurring over the next 50 years).
+Nonetheless, it is useful to note that the test of whether a hazard is considered 'likely' has been defined as a '100 year' event (which has a 40% chance of occurring over the next 50 years).
+Building Code minimum For most 'normal' buildings (and other structures) the Building Code mandates minimum acceptable performance for two earthquake scenarios: requirements The Serviceability Limit State (SLS) is assessed for '25 year' earthquake shaking levels (a 90% chance of occurring over the next 50 years).
 The building should suffer little or no structural damage and remain accessible and safe to occupy.
 There may be minor damage to building fabric that is readily repairable.
-The Ultimate Limit State (ULS) is assessed for "500 year" earthquake shaking levels (a 10% chance of occurring over the next 50 years).
+The Ultimate Limit State (ULS) is assessed for '500 year' earthquake shaking levels (a 10% chance of occurring over the next 50 years).
 The building is expected to suffer moderate to significant structural damage (which might not be repairable), but not to collapse.
-Resource Management Act (RMA) The RMA identifies management of significant risks from natural hazards as a matter of national importance, which means it needs to be considered at all levels of planning and decision-making.
-The RMA also gives councils power to refuse or place conditions on subdivision consents where there is a significant natural hazard risk.